Tens of thousands rally to oust Tunisian government

 Earlier on Tuesday, police shot dead an Islamist militant in a suburb of Tunis that houses several luxury hotels frequented by foreign tourists, an Interior Ministry official said.

-Militant attacks have spiralled since leftist politician Mohamed Brahmi was gunned down in July.
-A week later, militants killed eight soldiers near the Algerian border in one of the deadliest attacks on Tunisian forces in decades.
+Militant attacks have spiralled since the political crisis began.
+Last week, militants killed eight soldiers near the Algerian border in one of the deadliest attacks on Tunisian forces in decades.

-Since then there have been near-daily reports of foiled bomb attempts or police raids against militants across the country.

-Ben Jaafar's decision to suspend the Assembly, meanwhile, could deepen the country's political crisis.
-He argued it would force a resolution.
+But Assembly head Mustafa Ben Jaafar's decision to suspend the body ahead of Tuesday's protests could be a sign that the Ennahda-led ruling coalition is falling apart.
+Ben Jaafar's secular Ettakatol party was a junior member of the coalition government.

+"(Ben Jaafar's) decision was a political one to the first degree that represents a huge rift in the governing alliance," said Tunisian political analyst Nourdine Mbarki.
+"This is a win for the opposition, which has been able to move the crisis inside the coalition government."

-"I bear responsibility as president of the Constituent Assembly for suspending the work of the council until a dialogue is started," Ben Jaafar said in a televised speech.
-"This is in the service of Tunisia in order to guarantee its transition to democracy."
+Ben Jaafar's defended his decision as move to force a negotiated resolution: "This is in the service of Tunisia in order to guarantee its transition to democracy."

+Organisers of the opposition protest on Tuesday said 100,000 joined their anti-government rally.
+A Reuters witness said that the numbers were close to Ennahda's rally, but still fell short.

 Mongy Rahoui, a leader in the opposition's Popular Front, said of Tuesday's demonstrations: "These legions of crowds are a response to (Ennahda leader Rachid) Ghannouchi and we say to him we are ready for any referendum ... we are the ones with legitimacy on the streets.
 Your legitimacy is counterfeit."

-On Monday, Ghannouchi told Reuters that the prime minister and Constituent Assembly were "red lines" he would not cross, but he was willing to hold a popular referendum or talks.
+On Monday, Ghannouchi told Reuters that removing the prime minister and dissolving the temporary Constituent Assembly were "red lines" he would not cross, but he was willing to hold a popular referendum or talks.

-A Reuters witness at the opposition protest on Tuesday said numbers were close, but not as high as the Ennahda rally.
-Even at midnight, however, hundreds were heading into the protest.

-At the opposition protests, demonstrators celebrated - setting off fireworks and cheering protesting lawmakers who climbed onto a stage in the crowd and made the victory sign with their fingers.

 "We won't move until they (Ennahda) leave us alone," said protester Warda Habibi.
 "We were not afraid of Ben Ali and we're not afraid of Ghannouchi."

-(Reporting by Tarek Amara; Writing by Erika Solomon; Editing by Mike Collett-White, Jackie Frank and Stacey Joyce)
+(Reporting by Tarek Amara; Writing by Erika Solomon; Editing by Mike Collett-White, Stacey Joyce and Jackie Frank)